 The Hudson River drainage basin includes New York and parts of Vermont, Massachusetts, Connecticut, and New Jersey, a total area of about 34,000 square kilometers (13,000 square miles).
 From Lake Tear of the Clouds in the Adirondack Mountains to the Verrazano Narrows at the entrance to New York Harbor, the river is approximately 500 kilometers (300 miles) long, with sections reaching a depth of about 50 meters (160 feet) and a maximum depth exceeding 62 meters (200 feet) at World's End, in the Hudson Highlands.
 The river is navigable below the Federal Dam at Troy, and is maintained as a shipping channel dredged to a minimum depth of 9 meters (30 feet).
-The portion from Troy to New York Bay is an estuary, where fresh water mixes with ocean salt water and the direction of river flow is influenced by tides.
+The portion from Troy to NY/NJ Harbor is an estuary, where fresh river water mixes with ocean salt water and the direction of river flow is influenced by tides.
 The river descends about 1.5 meters (5 feet) between Troy and the Battery, in New York City, a distance of 240 kilometers (150 miles).

 Tides and Flow